Alaa Murabit: Girls Not Brides and the Lancet Commission

-In October 2024, Murabit was announced as the new Chairperson of the Board of Girls Not Brides, leading the global partnership to end child marriage and was named a Commissioner for the Commission on Faith, Trust and Health.
-Alaa Murabit provides policy and strategic guidance on sustainable development, crisis response, security, health, innovation, education, and equity.
-She works extensively with governments and private sector stakeholders, is a WEF Global Expert, and a member of the Systemic Inequalities & Social Cohesion Council, and serves as an external senior expert advisor with Bain & Company on financing, sustainability, health, resilience, philanthropy strategies.
+In October 2024, Murabit was announced as the new Chairperson of the Board of Girls Not Brides, leading the global partnership to end child marriage and was named a Commissioner for The Lancet Georgetown University Commission on Faith, Trust, and Health, which examines the role of faith actors and institutions in shaping health outcomes, trust in health systems, and community resilience across low- and middle-income countries.
+Murabit is a member of the World Economic Forum's Systemic Inequalities and Social Cohesion Council and serves as an advisor to Bain & Company.
+In July 2025, Murabit joined 500 Global as Managing Partner of Sustainable Growth, overseeing the firm's practice in sustainable development and blended finance across emerging markets.